-A. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+- B. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted and repeated written, verbal, graphic, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to:

-- 1. Teasing:
+- 1. Teasing;

 - 2. Social exclusion:

-- Threat;
+- 3. Threat;

-- Intimidation;
+- 4. Intimidation;

-- Stalking;
+- 5. Stalking;

+- 6. Cyberstalking;

-- 6. Physical violence;
+- 7. Physical violence;

-- 7. Theft:
+- 8. Theft;

-- 8. Sexual, religious, disability, or racial/ethnic harassment;
+- 9. Sexual, religious, disability, anti-Semitic or racial/ethnic harassment;

-- 9. Public or private humiliation; or
+- 10. Public or private humiliation; or

-- 10. Destruction of property.
+- 11. Destruction of property.